yiqin/Plants-vs-Zombies/README.md

 The project is the final project in Java Programming at the University of Chicago.

-### What is this repository for? ###
+### Summary ###
 A mob of fun-loving zombies is about to invade your home.
 Use peashooters to defense.
 The game is written in Java.
-Check out [the video on Youtube]( http://youtu.be/nKl3FW-BOaU)
+Check out [the video on Youtube]( http://youtu.be/nKl3FW-BOaU).

 ### How do I get set up? ###